 Hi, my name is Shel and I am so tired of watching the candidates and their camps blame the other guy for the current economic conditions.
 Like either individual could have changed anything by themselves.
 But more than that, stop blaming people and work together to find a way to fix the problems.
 I am no economist (but I play one on tv), but it seems to me that the market is cyclical, we will go through periods of growth and periods of downturns.
+In the 1990's we experienced a period of growth; however, I believe this growth was exaggerated by the influx of securitized transactions.
+We were essentially using credit to secure credit.
+Unfortunately this led to lax lending standards and unscrupulous people (both consumers and vendors) took advantage of the situation.
+People who should not have taken out mortgages or credit were able to obtain credit.
+People overextended themselves and the lenders let them.

 We live in the age of entitlement and everyone seems to believe that they are entitled to own a house and drive a Lexus, even if they cannot afford it.
 I see it all the time in my line of work.
 There were financial people who were unregulated and consumers who did not take the time to understand their finances or ever really think of the consequences of their actions, which led to people living on borrowed time.
 Well, the markers have come due and somehow people seem shocked that they cannot afford the $300,000.00 in credit on their $40,000.00 per year income.
 Imagine that.